rjouhann/demo-auth/nginx-cac/README.md

 ## Prerequisites

-- Docker installed on your machine.
+- Docker and Python installed on your machine.
 - SSL/TLS Certificates: You will need:
   - A combination of Root CA and intermediate certificates (`combined.pem`).
   - A client certificate signed by the intermediate CA.